 Just press Confirm and you'll see another popup with a number of options..

 The customer, Aidan O'Neill may choose to make a payment towards his account at this stage in which case press the green 'Make a Payment' button otherwise press the 'New Sale' button.
 You can also email him a statement at this point.

 If a customer wishes to make a payment towards their account this can be done on the POS.
-For example the customer, Aidan O'Neill wants to pay £20 towards her account.
-To locate her account on the POS tap on the 'Accounts' button at the top of the screen and select her name from the list of customers with an account.
+For example the customer, Aidan O'Neill wants to pay £20 towards his account.
+To locate his account on the POS tap on the 'Accounts' button at the top of the screen and select his name from the list of customers with an account.
 The products held on account will then populate the cart.